-"Early childhood education (ECE) short certificate" ((+)) an initial certificate plus eight quarter credits((+)) is Washington's short certificate in early childhood education and offers areas of specialization, building on the state's initial certificate.
+"Early childhood education (ECE) short certificate" ((+)) an initial certificate plus eight quarter credits((+)), is ((Washington's)) Washington state's short certificate in early childhood education and offers areas of specialization, building on the state's initial certificate.

-"Early childhood education (ECE) state certificate," ((+)) a short certificate plus ((+)) a short certificate plus ((+)) a washington's state certificate in early childhood education and is the benchmark for Level 2 core competencies for early care and education professionals and prepares for the next step, an associate's degree in early childhood education.
+"Early childhood education (ECE) state certificate," ((+)) a short certificate plus ((+) ((+)) 27 quarter credits((+)), is ((+)) washington state's certificate in early childhood education and is the benchmark for Level 2 core competencies for early care and education professionals and prepares for the next step, an associate's degree in early childhood education.